Ladies, All Aboard the Gain Train!

 Did you know, as female athletes, we are more likely to suffer from nutritional deficiencies compared to our male counterparts?
 It’s believed that around 30 percent of all women are deficient in one or more vitamins and minerals.
 Even more concerning is that it’s estimated that about 75 percent of women would likely develop nutrient deficiencies without supplemental multivitamins.
 This statistic encompasses the general population of women.
 It would be interesting to see how these percentages would change based on female athletes since we have such rigid diets and exercise regimens.
 Filling in nutritional “gaps” is a good idea to keep us functioning optimally and reaching for those muscle gains.
 Supplements to keep in mind:

-- Creatine - This workout supplement doesn’t fall into the category of you to be deficient in, but it is worth noting since it has proven benefits.
+- Creatine - This workout supplement doesn’t fall into the category of you to be deficient in, but it is worth noting since it has proven benefits not only for muscle building but for brain health*.
 Benefits include, increasing high-intensity exercise capacity, lean body mass, muscle strength, bone mass and helping to speed recovery.
 Put simply; Creatine works by replenishing the fuel (ATP) within muscle cells.
 Take 3 to 5 grams of creatine per day to take advantage of these benefits.
 The new ANIMAL Creatine XL offers 5 grams per serving in great-tasting flavors.
 Or if you’re really in the mood to sauce it up, ANIMAL Creatine Chews come in Fruit Punch or Grape tablets, delivering 5 grams per serving in a chewable tablet.
 They’re like Sweet Tarts for meat heads, lol.

 - Vitamin D - This is essential to our bone health, immune, heart, and lung functions, and inflammatory modulation, which impacts athletic performance.
 The amount of Vitamin D needed may vary from person to person to keep you at an adequate level.
 The Endocrinology Society recommends an intake of 1500-2200 IU per day for those who do not have adequate sun exposure.
 I personally take 5000 IU per day based on my serum levels, and that has been enough to keep my levels within the optimal range.